abrigante1/website/_in-progress/from-sandbox-to-production.md

 title: From Sandbox to Production
 ---

 Welcome back!
-As mentioned in the previous post, this time around I'll be doing a technical deep dive into the systems I've begin re-architecting for the first version of the production branch.<!--more--> I began this process by taking a look at all the features I currently had implemented and then creating a plan for which features I wanted to tackle first.
+As mentioned in the previous post, this time around I'll be doing a technical deep dive into the systems that I will be re-architecting for the first version of the production branch.<!--more--> I began this process by taking a look at all the features I had implemented in sandbox and then created a plan for which features I wanted to tackle first.

 Here's the original list of Sandbox Features: